The Black Arrow by Robert Louis Stevenson, summary

 The Wrong Box

 A comedic mystery about two aging brothers who are the last surviving beneficiaries of a large tontine.
+A tontine is an arrangement where the money of all those involved is held in trust.
 The last one left alive gets the money.
+You can see right away the kinds of trouble that this sort of arrangement might cause.